Robert leads 1st-place White Sox in rally past Twins 8-5

 José Abreu tied it with a two-run double off Tyler Clippard in the sixth before Jake Cave’s RBI single in the bottom of the inning pushed the Twins back in front.

-But the dynamic rookie Robert responded with his 10th homer, a soaring drive that cleared the juniper wall beyond center field off Trevor May.
+The dynamic Robert responded with his 10th homer, a soaring drive that cleared the juniper wall beyond center field off Trevor May.
 With Twins closer Taylor Rogers (1-3) in for the ninth, right fielder Max Kepler dropped a lazy fly ball for a devastating one-out error.
 Robert put the White Sox ahead two batters later.
 Nomar Mazara tacked on a two-run single.

 Matt Foster (4-0) pitched a perfect eighth for the win.
 Alex Colomé picked up his seventh save.